CloudByteStorages/blog/_posts/2016-06-05-OpenStack-NFS-Driver-Configuration-with-CloudByte-NFS-volume.md

   - (FloatOpt) This will compare the allocated to available space on the volume destination.
 If the ratio exceeds this number, the destination will no longer be valid.

 - nfs_shares_config = /etc/cinder/<NFS_SHARE_INFO_FILE>
-  -(StrOpt) File with the list of available nfs shares
+  - (StrOpt) File with the list of available nfs shares

 - nfs_sparsed_volumes = True
   - (BoolOpt) Create volumes as sparsed files which take no space.If set to False volume is created as regular file.In such case volume creation takes a lot of time.